narfdotpl/fontsized/README.markdown

 Installation
 ------------

 This is my personal toy (it makes a few assumptions) and as such is not ready to be used by the masses.
-Nevertheless, you might be able to take advantage of it, provided you make yourself familiar with `fontsized.py`'s main docstring and `fontsized.vim`'s behaviour.
+Nevertheless, you might be able to take advantage of it, provided you read the source. :)  (Well, docstrings and comments should be enough).

 If you meet accustomed requirements (OS X 10.6, 2.6 ≤ Python < 3.0,
 dotfiles in a Git repo, Vim with Pathogen, etc.) follow these guidelines: